-- 5.1 Targets for EAL learners are appropriate, challenging and reviewed on a regular basis. - 5.2 Planning for EAL learners incorporates both curriculum and EAL specific objectives. - 5.2.1 Staff regularly observe, assess and record information about pupils' developing use of language and this is included within student support plans. - 5.2.2 When planning the curriculum, staff take account of the linguistic, cultural and religious background of families.
+Targets for EAL learners are appropriate, challenging and reviewed on a regular basis.

+Planning for EAL learners incorporates both curriculum and EAL specific objectives.

+Staff regularly observe, assess and record information about students' developing use of language and this is included within student support plans.

+When planning the curriculum, staff take account of the linguistic, cultural and religious background of families.